saksham1253/Image-Recognition-using-MobileNetV2/README.md

 git clone https://github.com/saksham1253/Image-Recognition-using-MobileNetV2.git
 ```
 #### Where to find the file?
-Wherever you run the terminal presently in which folder it is open in that folder a clone of the model is made.
+Wherever the terminal is currently open, a clone of the model will be created in that folder.

 #### Training the model
 First, you need to train the model using the VOC2007 dataset and define the paths of the following as follows: